rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 ## Introduction

-Many services run with privileges they do not really need to function properly. `systemd` ships many tools that help to minimize the risk when a process gets compromised, by enforcing security measures and limiting permissions.
+Many services run with privileges they do not need to function correctly. `systemd` ships many tools that help to minimize the risk when a process gets compromised by enforcing security measures and limiting permissions.

 ## Objectives